comaps/website/TRANSLATIONS.md

 ## Known Limitations

 - New web-site pages and languages should be added to `.po4a.cfg` configuration file manually.

+## Resolving conflicts

+Merge conflicts between the Weblate and the actual repo can happen for many reasons (e.g. if you accidentally force-pushed to the `main` branch).
+When conflicts happen this will lock the Weblate. **If this happens: Do not panic**, this is recoverable without losing translations, but requires some effort.

+Here is a step-by-step guide:

+1. Make sure [the translations on Weblate are actually locked](https://translate.codeberg.org/projects/comaps/website/#repository), to make sure that no more changes are done on Weblate while the conflict is being fixed.
+You will need to have the right Weblate permissions to do this.
+2. Commit all changes from the _Weblate_ internal database to the Weblate-internal Git repository, the steps in the UI are: _Manage → Repository Maintenance → Commit (button)_.
+This ensures that all existing translations are in the Weblate-internal _Git_ repo. (this also requires the right Weblate permissions)
+3. Now you can add the weblate-internal Git repo as remote for your local repo: `git remote add weblate https://translate.codeberg.org/git/comaps/website/`.
+This step only needs to be the first time you have to resolve a conflict
+4. Make sure that your local main branch is at the latest remote state, e.g. by running `git checkout main; git pull`
+5. Now you can fetch the current state of the _Weblate_ remote: `git fetch weblate`
+6. To be able to rebase the Codeberg `main` into the Weblate one, you need to have an editable branch.
+You can create it using `git checkout -b resolve_translate weblate/main`.
+This creates a branch called `resolve_translate` off the Weblate remote, and also switches you to this newly created branch.
+7. You can now run `git rebase main`, to rebase the branch and resolve any conflicts that are between the two. (**Note: Make sure to run this command from your `resolve_translate` branch**)
+8. Once you have resolved the conflicts, you can push the `resolve_translate` branch to Codeberg: `git push`
+9. Make a PR for merging your conflict-resolution-branch into `main` on Codeberg, and get it reviewed as usual
+10. Once the PR is merged into `main` on Codeberg and the merge conflict is gone, you can now unlock the translations on Weblate again.
+11. **Optionally if necessary**: If the conflict hasn't resolved through the steps, you can optionally reset the Weblate from the admin backend for the `website` component, this forces the current state from the Codeberg git repo into Weblate

+Using these steps all existing translations can still be kept and rebased into the repo, without losing work.
+The important bit is that you need to ensure that all translations are in the Weblate-internal git repository before you rebase, so that they get into the _actual_ Codeberg repo.

 [po4a]: https://po4a.org/index.php.en
 [weblate]: https://translate.codeberg.org/projects/comaps/website